| Walter

 buried:

 note: A list of acts passed by the legislature of Georgia, November and December 1831, in the Macon Telegraph on December 31, 1831, includes "To separate and divorce Lewellen M. Robison and Amelia E. Robison, his wife."
-Eliza married William Rountree (April 17, 1833) after the divorce.
+After the divorce, Eliza married William Rountree (April 17, 1833) in Washington County, GA.
 Lewellen's obituary appeared in the Macon Telegraph on April 23, 1838. |

-| Sarah
+Sarah

 |